Skip to main content

 Third parties play a major role in delivering certain aspects of cloud work and have full access to cloud accounts.

-Specialized Third-Party Support with Limited Access:
+Specialised Third-Party Support with Limited Access:

-Specialized Knowledge without Privileged Access:
+Specialised Knowledge without Privileged Access:

 Minimal or Augmentative Third-Party Role: